lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

 **What is this black magic?!**

 Well it turns out `arguments` is a secret variable available in all functions that gives a list of the parameters passed to that function.
-It's a little bonus JS throws in free of charge.
+It’s a little bonus JS throws in free of charge.

-**So it's an array of all the params**
+**So it’s an array of all the params**

 Almost.
-It's not quite an array.
-It's like a kiddy array - hasn't got all the functionality just yet.
+It’s not quite an array.
+It’s like a kiddy array - hasn't got all the functionality just yet.
 If you want to use it for access only (as in the example above), then you're all good.
 But if you want to do interesting manipulations, `pop` things off, or reorder items, then you need to convert `arguments` to a full array:

 ```
 var temp = Array.slice(arguments);